OsBlaineOra/db-devops-tools/README.md

    Click Settings
 1. Add your public key
    1. Click 'Deploy keys'
-   1. Cick 'Add deploy key'
+   1. Click 'Add deploy key'
    1. Enter a title for your key 'HoL Compute Instance'
    1. In the 'Key' field, past the public key you generated for this compute instance.
    1. Check 'Allow write access'